 The Cryptographic Functionality 2-key Triple DES (3DES) provided by the TOE achieves a security level of maximum 80 Bits (in general context).
+SHA1 is not within the scope of this evaluation.

 10 Obligations and Notes for the Usage of the TOE